Good Samaritan pulls driver from flaming car after early-morning crash

-SOUTH CHICAGO, Ill. — A county worker is being hailed as a hero after pulling a man out of a burning car, saving his life early Sunday morning.
+CHICAGO — A county worker is being hailed as a hero after pulling a man out of a burning car, saving his life early Sunday morning.

 Around 3 a.m.
-Sunday, Chris Cammon was waiting for a bus at the corner of 79th Street and Jeffery Boulevard in South Chicago, heading to work the early morning shift at the Cook County Forest Preserve, when he says he heard the vrooms and screeches of cars drag racing blocks away.
+Sunday, Chris Cammon was waiting for a bus at the corner of 79th Street and Jeffery Boulevard in South Shore, heading to work the early morning shift at the Cook County Forest Preserve, when he says he heard the vrooms and screeches of cars drag racing blocks away.

 As two cars raced towards the intersection, Cammon says one clipped another and crashed into a traffic light pole in front of a nearby Walgreens, erupting into a ball of fire.
 A passing driver caught a graphic video of the car engulfed in flames on her cell phone.